Taming-the-BEAST/FBD-tutorial/README.md

 ### Visualizing the Dated Tree

 The tree file produced by TreeAnnotator contains the maximum clade credibility tree and is annotated with summaries of the various parameters.
-\begin{framed}
-Open \cl{bearsTree.summary.tre} in your text editor.
-The tree is written in NEXUS format.
-Look at the tree string and notice the annotation.
-Each node in the tree is labeled with comments using the \cl{[\&parameter\_name=\textless value\textgreater ]} format.
-\end{framed}

 The summary tree and it's annotations can be visualized in the program FigTree.

-\begin{framed}
-Execute FigTree and open the file \cl{bearsTree.summary.tre}.
+>Execute FigTree and open the file **bearsTree.summary.tre**.

-Explore the options for viewing different summary statistics on the tree.
-\end{framed}

-The tree you are viewing in FigTree has several fossil taxa with zero-length branches, e.g., \textit{Parictis montanus} and \textit{Ursus abstrusus}.
+The tree you are viewing in FigTree has several fossil taxa with zero-length branches, e.g., _Parictis montanus_ and _Ursus abstrusus_.
 These branches actually indicate fossil taxa with a significant probability of representing a sampled ancestor.
 However, it is difficult to represent this in typical tree-viewing programs.
 A tree with sampled ancestors properly represented will have two-degree nodes --- i.e., a node with only one descendant.
-The web-based tree viewer \href{http://icytree.org/}{IcyTree} \citep{Vaughan2017} is capable of plotting such trees from BEAST2 analyses (Figure \ref{icyTree}).
+The web-based tree viewer [IcyTree](http://icytree.org/) {% cite Vaughan2017} is capable of plotting such trees from BEAST2 analyses.

 \begin{figure}[h!]
 \centering